ideasman42/raster-retrace/readme.rst

    Tracing Behavior:

-       -m, --mode MODE          The method used for tracing the image in [OUTLINE, CENTER], (defaults to CENTER).
+       -m, --mode MODE          The method used for tracing the image in [OUTLINE, CENTER], (defaults to OUTLINE).
        -z, --turnpolicy POLICY  Method for extracting outlines [BLACK, WHITE, MAJORITY, MINORITY], (defaults to MAJORITY).

    Curve Evaluation Options: